Secret History of Empress Wu: Plot

 Wu Meiniang entered the palace at the age of 14 to become Emperor Taizong's concubine after her father courageously sacrified his life for the emperor's safety in the war.
-Emperor Taizong soon is told that she was destined to bring destruction to the Li family, so he refused to let her enter his bedchamber.
+Emperor Taizong soon is told that a woman with surname Wu like her was destined to bring destruction to the Li family, so he refused to let her enter his bedchamber.
 Wu Meiniang was neglected for 12 years.
 Emperor Taizong eventually felled sick, and told his young son Li Zhi to secretly kill her.
 Wu Meiniang found out and decided to seduce Li Zhi in order to live.
-After Emperor Taizong's death, she was forced to serve as a nun being the concubine of a former Emperor.
+After Emperor Taizong's death, she was forced to serve as a nun being the concubine of a former Emperor while most other concubines were killed and buried.
 She shaved her hair and was ridiculed by the other nuns.

 Li Zhi was the new Emperor, as Emperor Gaozong of Tang.
 Zhangsun Wuji was Li Zhi's uncle and brother to his mother, Empress Wende, and he withheld most of the political power, which makes Li Zhi a figurehead emperor.
 Li Zhi was frequently displeased with his wife Empress Wang for being too controlling and jealous of his favorite concubine, Consort Xiao.
 Yet, he could not forget the affair he had with Wu Meiniang.
 Empress Wang decided to bring back Wu Meiniang to make Consort Xiao jealous and recover Li Zhi's love with her but failed, and Wu Meiniang was reunited with Li Zhi.
 Both Empress Wang and Consort Xiao became jealous and desperately want to kill Meiniang to keep their positions in the palace.
 Wu Meiniang gave birth to her first son, Li Hong, and is promoted to the rank of Zhaoyi.
 She also gave birth to a daughter, Princess Anding.
 But being frequently harmed by her enemies since she entered the palace, she realized that to survive she needs to be Empress, and helps Li Zhi wipe out all of their enemies, including Zhangsun Wuji, who frequently manipulated him.
 So she strangled her newborn daughter and blamed Empress Wang but Empress Wang denied and further accused Meiniang for killing her own daughter and blaming her.
 Li Zhi wanted to depose the Empress, but Zhangsun Wuji opposes.
 The case was terminated.